RAP Home > Associate Travel Information > Travel Guide

 2.2.1 Professional travel

 is defined as travel to a professional meeting or other scientific event which is considered part of your career development.
 As an NRC Research Associate, you have funding provided for professional travel during your tenure.
 This funding is intended to afford the opportunity to present results of your research and to learn about other current research in your field.
 Attendance at one or two meetings per year is considered appropriate.
+You may claim reimbursement for lodging and meals (if applicable) one day before and one day after the official conference, meeting, or workshop dates.
+All other days will be considered as personal and will not be reimbursed.
 The selection of meetings to attend should be discussed with your Research Adviser, who will approve your travel.